folias/stat545a-2013-hw06_lee-woo/README.md

      these area plots for selected countries have some interesting features.

      - Canada's unemployment rate is almost not affected by Subprime shock; only its short-term unemployment increased temporarily.
-     - Estonia, Turkey and United States are gradually escaping from Subprime shock in terms of unemployment rate.
+     - Estonia, Turkey and United States are gradually escaping from Subprime shock recently in terms of unemployment rate.
      - Denmark is still not escaping from Subprime shock, but its unemployment rate stopped increasing in 2012.
      - Germany's unemployment rate has been decreasing for years even with Subprime shock.
-     - Greece, Ireland and Spain are affected by Subprime shock and their labor markets went really bad after Subprime shock.
+     - In Greece, Ireland and Spain, the labor markets went really bad after Subprime shock.
 Especially, long-term unemployment rate for men is greatly increased in Ireland since Subprime shock.

   - [`lineplot_AggregateUnempRate.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/lineplot_AggregateUnempRate.png)

     From the plot, we can get the idea of how the world's unemployment rate has been changed since Subprime shock.
-    According to the plot, G7 and OECD countries are escaping from temporary Subprime shock overall, but Subprime shock have a persistent effect on the unemployment rate of European countries.
+    According to the plot, G7 and OECD countries are escaping from temporary Subprime shock overall.
+    However, for European countries, Subprime shock seems to have a persistent effect on the unemployment rate.
-    Considering that "EU 15 countries" and "EU 21 countries" have similar trajectories to that of European countries, we can guess that Subprime shock had a negative effect on the labor markets of not only small European countries but also major EU member countries.
+    Also, considering that "EU 15 countries" and "EU 21 countries" have similar trajectories to European countries, it may be the case that Subprime shock had a negative effect on the labor markets of not only small European countries but also major EU member countries.

   - [`stripplot_JuniorUnempRate_jitter.png`](https://github.com/folias/stat545a-2013-hw06_lee-woo/blob/master/stripplot_JuniorUnempRate_jitter.png)